AHS students provide talent for musical comedy

 In addition to Doering and Neace, the production crew includes Julia Frazier for set and costume design and Michael Frazier for music direction.

-Neace, a 17-year-old student at Alton High, says playing the Drowsy Chaperone has been great experience for her.
+Audrey Neace, a 17-year-old student at Alton High, says playing the Drowsy Chaperone has been a great experience for her.
 She wants to pursue a career as a musician.

 “I love being in this atmosphere where we can continue to learn and gain experience from local professionals,” she said.
 “I have been in past Riverbend productions and the most important thing to them is giving us kids opportunities.
 I am glad I am able to spend my summer doing something I absolutely love.
 It makes me feel like I am never wasting a moment of my summer.”